-- 5.1 Candidates analyze career paths within the child care industry and apply management skills to facilitate a school- based child care program. - 5.2 Candidates have knowledge of career opportunities, training, and industry certifications for career paths in the child care industry.
+- 5.1.
+Candidates analyze career paths within the child care industry and apply management skills to facilitate a school- based child care program. - 5.2.
+Candidates have knowledge of career opportunities, training, and industry certifications for career paths in the child care industry.
 They facilitate school to work transitions and apply business and human resource management skills to operate a school-based child care program.
 Candidates apply ethical and environmental standards as they plan and implement the operational procedures for facility management.
-They demonstrate an understanding of the interrelationship among families, schools, communities, and programs. - (5) Marketing Education - (a) Approved programs for marketing education lead to licensure and endorsement in Marketing Education 6-12. - (b) Program Components - 1.
-Candidates shall complete clinical practice in successful and diverse schoolbased marketing education programs.

-- 3. EPPS shall provide opportunities for candidates to integrate student classroom studies and CTSOs and to engage in student programs employing workplace methodology. - 4.
+They demonstrate an understanding of the interrelationship among families, schools, communities, and programs. - (6) Marketing Education - (a) Approved programs for marketing education lead to licensure and endorsement in Marketing Education 6-12. - (b) Program Components - 1.
+Candidates shall complete clinical practice in successful and diverse school-based marketing education programs. - 2.
+EPPS shall provide opportunities for candidates to integrate student classroom studies and CTSOs and to engage in student programs employing workplace methodology. - 3.
 EPPs shall verify that candidates entering teaching directly following completion of their education have had one year (2,000 hours) of acceptable work experience in marketing or a marketing related occupation or a supervised practicum.
-Programs verify that candidates entering teaching after working in marketing positions have had at least one and one half years (3,000 hours) of work experience. - 5.
-EPPs that have an approved program in business education may offer the additional endorsement in marketing, even if they do not have an approved program in marketing education. - 6.
-EPPs may develop dual endorsement programs in business and marketing. - (c) Specialty Area Standards
+Programs verify that candidates entering teaching after working in marketing positions have had at least one and one half years (3,000 hours) of work experience. - 4.
+EPPs that have an approved program in business education may offer the additional endorsement in marketing, even if they do not have an approved program in marketing education. - (c) Specialty Area Standards